digitalservicebund/ris-migration-common/README.md

 job wiring; the library supplies the repeated infrastructure pieces so they aren't reimplemented per project.

+The first integration is in `ris-adm-bzst`, please also refer to there.

 ### Ownership boundary

 The library owns **no JPA entities and no repository interfaces**.
 Every piece of persistence — the